abhi280104/demo2/README.md

-# This is readme in master
+# This is readme in main
 <br/>
 # This is conflicting data